cert-manager/cert-manager/docs/tasks/issuers/setup-acme.rst

 ============================

-The below example configures a ClusterIssuer named ``letsencrypt-staging`` that is configured to enable the HTTP01 challenge validation mechanism **only**.
+The below example configures a ClusterIssuer named ``letsencrypt-staging`` that is configured to HTTP01 challenge solving with configuration suitable for ingress controllers such as ingress-nginx_.

 You should copy and paste this example into a new file named ``letsencrypt-staging.yaml`` and update the ``spec.acme.email`` field to be your